 A WUR AP that sends a protected WUR frame shall follow the rules in 12.5.4.5 (BIP transmission) except that the WUR AP shall:

 —Select the appropriate integrity key associated to protected WUR frames (see 29.10 (Protected WUR frames)), Key ID that is equal to the corresponding WIGTK or WTK Key ID value, a WUR PN that is generated and partially included in the WUR frame as defined in 29.10.3.1 (Generation of the PN by a WUR AP).
+If the Miscellaneous subfield is present in the protected WUR Wake-up frame, the Key ID subfield is set to the value representing the corresponding WIGTK (see 9.10.3.2 (WUR Wake-up frame format)).(#3262, #3187)

 —Construct the AAD as defined in Figure 29-2 (AAD construction for WUR frames).